andrep8376/sep10-freedom-project/blog/entry02.md

-# Entry 2: Researching about the ins and outs of Photography
+# Entry 2: Researching about the internal and external of Photography
 ##### 11/27/23

 ## Content